 La pôchouse, or pauchouse, is a recipe of French cuisine based on river fish, cut into pieces, and cooked with a white wine sauce, traditional Burgundy and Franche-Comté cuisine.

-How did we get to pôchouse?
+How did we get to the pôchouse?
 Let’s start with the Wine.

 Chablis with the French #Winophiles